---->

 matter' philosophy of George Berkeley and opposed by the 'no mind'

-space and not be able to occupy the same space at the same time so
+absolute space and not being able to occupy the same absolute space

-that body motion must push, Gilbert physics had only relative
+at the same time so that body motion must push, Gilbert physics had only relative

-body that can respond to it - and any body can be an observer,
+relative to some observer that can respond to it - and anything might be an observer,

-observers, always respond to signals in fixed predictable
+observers, always respond to signals in fixed predictable science-law

 Gilbert's basic physics theory reasoning was very soundly based